 - do add on an additional “per person” expense to your event

 - can be more labour intensive, requiring extra design/proof and production time

 - need to be reviewed before the event to ensure all names are accounted for

 PLACE CARD PRO TIP

 We get many requests from couples who want to have all their guest place cards written with their name in gold/black/white/silver foil.
 Although this is a stunning look, it is often out of the client’s budget.
-Clients can always hire a calligrapher to do the names in ink, but otherwise, this look requires tools and costs per item that bring this style in print, out of reach for most clients.
+Clients can always hire a calligrapher to do the names in ink or ask the stationer about digital gold/white/silver ink.
+Otherwise, this look requires tools and costs per item that bring this style to print, out of reach for most clients.

 We are so happy to help couples navigate the day-of stationery world, and would love to meet you to start designing for your day!